seed-rs/seed-rs.org/crate/guides/0.6.0/view.md

 ## Fragments
 Fragments (`<>...</>` syntax in React and Yew) are components that represent multiple elements without a parent.
-They're useful to avoid unecessary divs, which clutter the DOM, and breaks things like tables and CSS-grid.
+They're useful to avoid unnecessary divs, which clutter the DOM, and breaks things like tables and CSS-grid.
 There's no special fragment syntax: have your component return a `Vec` of `Node`s instead of one.
 Add it to the parent's element macro:
 ```rust